-Section 10, Title: Counseling and Guidance, Assessment of Vocational Rehabilitation Needs (AVRN) and Individualized Plan for Employment (IPE)
+Participant Services Policy Manual Section 10, Title: Counseling and Guidance, Assessment of Vocational Rehabilitation Needs (AVRN) and Individualized Plan for Employment (IPE)

 IPE Annual Reviews document the participant's progress toward achievement of the employment outcome.
-They occur as often as necessary, but no less than annually from the date of the original IPE.
+They occur as often as necessary, but no less than annually.

-11. Expired IPE and Individual IPE Services

-Participants will be notified in writing with appeal rights of an upcoming expiring IPE and/or individual IPE services.
+11. Expired IPE and Individual IPE Services Participants will be notified in writing with appeal rights of an upcoming expiring IPE and/or individual IPE services.